jamescherti/caffeine-aw/README.md

 * **Caffeine-aw** prevents the desktop from becoming idle **when one of the windows is in full-screen mode**, even if the fullscreen window is not focused.
 On the other hand, **Caffeine** only prevents the desktop from becoming idle if the focused window is in full-screen mode.
 * The process name is set to 'caffeine', 'caffeine-indicator', and 'caffeinate'.
 * **Caffeine-aw** no longer inhibits desktop idleness when it is closed or terminated.
+* Ensure that there is only a single instance of the daemon running at a time.

 ## What is Caffeine-aw?